USS Cyclops: Aftermath

+Possible explanations

+As Cyclops disappeared during World War I, and submarines of the Imperial German Navy were known to operate in the West Indies, the ship being lost due to hostile action was considered.
+However, the German navy denied any involvement, or having even seen Cyclops, both during and after the war.

 Reports indicate that on 10 March, the day after Cyclops was rumored to have been sighted by Amolco, a violent storm swept through the Virginia Capes area.
 While some suggest that the combination of the overloaded condition, engine trouble, and bad weather may have conspired to sink Cyclops, an extensive naval investigation concluded: "Many theories have been advanced, but none that satisfactorily accounts for her disappearance."
 This summation was written, however, before two of Cyclops's sister ships, Proteus and Nereus, vanished at sea during World War II less than a year after their sale to civilian operators.
 Both ships were transporting heavy loads of metallic ore similar to that which was loaded on Cyclops during her fatal voyage.
 In both cases, their loss was theorized to have been the result of catastrophic structural failure, but a more outlandish theory attributes all three vessels' disappearances to the Bermuda Triangle.

 Rear Admiral George van Deurs suggested that the loss of Cyclops could be owing to structural failure, as her sister ships suffered from issues where the I-beams that ran the length of the ship had eroded due to the corrosive nature of some of the cargo carried.
 This was observed definitively on USS Jason, and is believed to have contributed to the sinking of another similar freighter, Chuky, which snapped in two in calm seas.
 Moreover, Cyclops may have hit a storm with 30–40 kn winds.
 These would have resulted in waves just far enough apart to leave the bow and stern supported on the peaks of successive waves, but with the middle unsupported, resulting in extra strain on the already weakened central area.

-On 1 June 1918, Assistant Secretary of the Navy Franklin D. Roosevelt declared Cyclops to be officially lost, and all hands deceased.
-One of the seamen lost aboard Cyclops was African-American mess attendant Lewis H. Hardwick, the father of Herbert Lewis Hardwick, "The Cocoa Kid", an Afro-Puerto Rican welterweight boxer who was a top contender in the 1930s and 1940s, who won the world colored welterweight and world colored middleweight championships.
-In 1918, a short summary of the loss of Cyclops was listed in the U.S. Navy Annual Report.

-For a BBC Radio 4 documentary, Tom Mangold had an expert from Lloyds investigate the loss of Cyclops.
+For a BBC Radio 4 documentary in 2009, Tom Mangold had an expert from Lloyd's investigate the loss of Cyclops.
 The expert noted that manganese ore, being much denser than coal, had room to move within the holds even when fully laden, the hatch covers were canvas, and that when wet, the ore can become a slurry.
 As such, the load could shift and cause the ship to list.
 Combined with a possible loss of power from its one engine, it could founder in bad weather.